Feed on Posts or Comments

 Can GM pull it off in these late stages?
 We can only hope so at this point for the remaining 266,000 employees who remain on the payroll for the time being.

-Motivational speaker Harry K. Jones has appeared all over North America addressing subjects ranging from stress management and thinking "out of the box" to the leadership skills and strategies required to succeed in today's competitive marketplace.
-Harry K. Jones is a professional, motivational speaker and consultant for AchieveMax®, Inc., a company of motivational speakers who provide custom-designed keynote presentations, seminars, and consulting services.
-Harry has appeared all over North America addressing topics such as change, customer service, creativity, employee retention, goal setting, leadership, stress management, teamwork and time management for a number of industries, including education, financial, government, healthcare, hospitality, and manufacturing.
-For more information on Harry's presentations, please call 800-886-2MAX or fill out our contact form.
+Harry K. Jones is a motivational speaker and consultant for AchieveMax®, Inc., a company of professional speakers who provide custom-designed seminars, keynote presentations, and consulting services.
+Harry's top requested topics include change management, customer service, creativity, employee retention, goal setting, leadership, stress management, teamwork, and time management.
+For more information on Harry's presentations, please call 800-886-2629 or fill out our contact form.

 I agree–it is a little late, but I suppose better late than never.
 With companies like GM figuring this out, my hope is that other companies will see this change and start adapting to the shift that’s occurred.
 The more that can take risks, try something new, begin to focus on quality over quantity, the better for our economy and our country.
 Great post.
 Thanks for the insight.